Turbo Takeaways

 Why the Elderly Might Need Help

-For many older adults, retirement comes with added expenses and challenges in the form of health issues.
-Even with health insurance coverage, paying for out-of-pocket expenses like prescription drugs and deductibles can be a challenge since Social Security accounts for 90% of total annual retirement income for 12% of men and 15% of women in the U.S.
+For many seniors, retirement also comes with added expenses and challenges in the form of health issues.
+Even with health insurance coverage, paying for out-of-pocket expenses like prescription drugs and deductibles can be a challenge.

 Resources and Programs for Seniors

-Food and Grocery
+Food and Groceries

 The federal government offers several food cards for seniors and assistance programs to help bring the cost of groceries down:

-• If you qualify, the Supplemental Nutrition Assistance Program (SNAP) can provide you with money to purchase groceries at participating grocery stores.
+If you qualify, the Supplemental Nutrition Assistance Program (SNAP) can provide you with money to purchase groceries at participating stores. - Senior Farmers Market Nutrition Program

-• You can also get free vouchers to purchase fresh produce from local farmers’ markets and roadside stands through the Seniors Farmers Market Nutrition Program.
+You can also get free vouchers to purchase fresh produce from local farmers’ markets and roadside stands through the Senior Farmers Market Nutrition Program. - Commodity Supplemental Food Program

 Social Security

-Additionally, if you’re 65 years old and have limited resources and income, you can get an additional cash benefit in the form of Supplemental Security Income (SSI).
+If you’re 65 years old and have limited resources and income, you can get an additional cash benefit in the form of Supplemental Security Income (SSI).
 Both of these benefits combined can provide a significant boost to your financial security.

 Health

-Healthcare is a primary area of focus for many senior stimulus programs.
+Healthcare is a primary area of focus for many senior financial assistance programs.
 If you meet the age requirements and other eligibility criteria, Medicare can help you pay for most healthcare services and supplies.
 You can also sign up for the Medicare Savings Program, which covers the cost of prescription drugs, vision, and dental services.

 Dental Help for Seniors

-Your local dentists and dental schools may often provide free services for senior citizens.
+Your local dentists and dental schools may provide free services for senior citizens.
 Check with your state’s dental association to find schools serving older adults.

 Housing

-Housing is the biggest expense for most people, and for seniors with specific needs, it can be challenging to afford a safe living space that meets their needs.
+Housing is the biggest expense for most consumers, and for seniors with specific needs, it can be challenging to afford a safe living space that meets their needs.
 Fortunately, there are a few senior assistance programs that specifically help with housing.

 Help With Rent